Inventory Management & Maintenance Guide

 View real-time inventory counts

-Once your 3PL has your inventory at their fulfilment centres, you can check the quantity on hand and units sold per day at any given time for direct visibility into what is available to ship to your customers.
+Once your 3PL has your inventory at their fulfilment centers, you can check the quantity on hand and units sold per day at any given time for direct visibility into what is available to ship to your customers.

 For instance, from the ShipBob dashboard, you can: